ChrFrohn/MSTeams-PhoneNumberMgmt/README.md

 Note: You only need to provide the PSTN numbers from your number serie and the country code, you don't need to add how uses it - It can be done automatily by running the [DB-Maintenance.ps1](https://github.com/ChrFrohn/MSTeams-PhoneNumberMgmt/blob/main/DB-Maintenance.ps1)

-### PowerShell modules in use (needs to be add in the automation account module section)

-- Microsoft Teams
-- SQLServer

-### How to use
+### How to:

-Start the runbook with PowerShell script [EnableAndAssignPhoneNumber.ps1](https://github.com/ChrFrohn/MSTeams-PhoneNumberMgmt/blob/main/EnableAndAssignPhoneNumber.ps1) in the automation account and type in the users UPN (Username@christianfrohn.dk)
+- Start the runbook with PowerShell script [EnableAndAssignPhoneNumber.ps1](https://github.com/ChrFrohn/MSTeams-PhoneNumberMgmt/blob/main/EnableAndAssignPhoneNumber.ps1) in the automation account and type in the users UPN (Username@christianfrohn.dk)
+- Create a schedule that runs the [DB-Maintenance.ps1](https://github.com/ChrFrohn/MSTeams-PhoneNumberMgmt/blob/main/DB-Maintenance.ps1) when you deem it best (Recommend to run at least once a day)

 ---------------------------------------------------- -------------------------- -------------------------- --------------------------